Find Affordable College Courses

 Fairfield, CT

 Fairfield University did quite well in this year’s ranking of the best places for electrical engineering students to get a bachelor’s degree.
 It came in at #7 on the list.
-Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit college with a moderately-sized student population.
+Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit school with a medium-sized student population.

 #8